Observation of a Correlation Between Internal friction and Urbach Energy in Amorphous Oxides Thin Films: Materials and methods

 \ce{Nb2O5} and Nb:\ce{TiO2} with atomic ratio of Nb to Ti equal to 0.37, as measured through energy-dispersive X-ray spectroscopy (EDX), have been deposited by a smaller custom-designed IBS machine.
 Niobia based materials have been investigated as candidate to replace the high-index material in GWD coatings.

 Mechanical investigation requires substrates having lower internal friction than coating materials.
 On the other hand, optical analysis requires substrates suitable for reflection measurement.
 Thus, silica disk-shaped resonators (2" or 3" of diameter and 1 mm thick) have been adopted because of their low loss angle at room temperature for mechanical investigation.
 One-side polished silicon wafers (2" of diameter and 1 mm thick) have been used for optical investigation.
-Using the CG it was possible to deposit the same coating on the different substrates, for optical and mechanical characterization, at the same time.
+Using the GC it was possible to deposit the same coating on the different substrates, for optical and mechanical characterization, at the same time.
 Using the smaller IBS machine particular attention has been dedicated to deposit coating materials in the strictly same conditions.

 Coatings for GWD undergo a post-deposition heating treatment in order to reduce the optical absorption at 1064 nm and the mechanical loss.
 For this reason, all the samples have been analysed before and after the annealing.
-In particular, \ce{Ta2O5} and Ti:\ce{Ta2O5} have been annealed at 500\textcelsius~for 10 hours, following the same procedure for GWD mirrors. \ce{TiO2} coating instead has a crystallization temperature below 500\textcelsius~and can not be used in GWD mirrors.
-Under this respect, the Nb doping allows to increase the crystallization temperature of \ce{TiO2} above 400\textcelsius, without significantly reducing the refractive index.
+In particular, \ce{Ta2O5} and Ti:\ce{Ta2O5} have been annealed at 500\textcelsius~for 10 hours, following the same procedure for GWD mirrors.
+The crystallization temperature for \ce{TiO2} and \ce{Nb2O5} coatings is in the $250-300$\textcelsius~range and above 400\textcelsius, respectively.
+Instead the Nb:\ce{TiO2} coating crystallizes above 500\textcelsius.
+The measurements we present on \ce{Nb2O5} and Nb:\ce{TiO2} have been obtained before and after a post-deposition annealing (10 hours) at 400\textcelsius~and 500\textcelsius, respectively.